NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Living Tar.md

 abilities_mid:
   - name: ""
   - name: "Adhesive Mass"
     desc: "  A weapon that hits the living tar is stuck to the ooze.
 Removing it requires a successful DC 23 Athletics check check to Break Open.
-The living tar can have any number of objects or creatures stuck to it at a time.\nIt can release a stuck object with an Interact action, and the adhesive dissolves 1 minute after the ooze dies, releasing all stuck objects and creatures."
+The living tar can have any number of objects or creatures stuck to it at a time.\n\nIt can release a stuck object with an Interact action, and the adhesive dissolves 1 minute after the ooze dies, releasing all stuck objects and creatures."

 attacks:
   - name: ""